Christmas at Kew 2018

 - Kew’s spectacular after-dark landscape transformed by a host of newly commissioned artworks of light and sound

-- Highlights include a Cathedral of Light, 300 glowing origami boats on Kew’s glistening lake and a show-stopping Palm House finale
+- Highlights include a Christmas Cathedral, 300 glowing origami boats on Kew’s glistening lake and a show-stopping Palm House finale

 - Thursday 22 November 2018 – Saturday 5 January 2019, 5pm – 10pm (timed entry every 30 minutes)